What are nutritional supplements and who should take them?

 Overall, it's good to work closely with your doctor regarding supplements.
 As the supplement industry continues to grow, regulations remain somewhat the same.
 Supplements can absolutely improve health and quality of life, but it's crucial to do so safely under the guidance of a professional.

-For my practice at Dignity Integrative, I’ve partnered with Wellevate to offer nutritional supplements to my patients, when recommended.
-I chose Wellevate for a few reasons:
+For my practice at Dignity Integrative, I’ve partnered with Fullscript to offer nutritional supplements to my patients, when recommended.
+I chose Fullscript for a few reasons:

-Product Verification: Wellevate verifies all its inventory for authenticity and quality testing.
+Product Verification: Fullscript verifies all its inventory for authenticity and quality testing.

-Inventory Specialization: Wellevate focuses only on natural health products.
+Inventory Specialization: Fullscript focuses only on natural health products.

-Proven Track Record: Wellevate has been serving physician providers for 40 years.
+Proven Track Record: Fullscript has been serving physician providers for 40 years.